 ‘The world’s history is the world’s judgement’ Friedrich von Schiller

 I offer single presentations and courses of varying lengths on topics relating to family, local and social history.
-As well as speaking to audiences on three continents and at sea in person, I also offer online sessions, including courses for Pharos Teaching and Tutoring.
+Almost all of these presentations can be given virtually.
+As well as speaking to audiences on three continents and at sea, I also tutor online courses for Pharos Teaching and Tutoring.
 The single presentations are designed to last approximately one hour, including question time but this can be adjusted where necessary.
 Several involve costume or the use of artefacts and all are normally accompanied by power point presentations.
 There are titles suitable for both specialist and non-specialist audiences.
 Please contact email@example.com for details of availability and charges.
 Please try again if this email address bounces or if you do not receive a reply within 48 hours.
 For additional Living History Presentations please also see Swords and Spindles.

 Coffers, Clysters, Comfrey and Coifs: the lives of our seventeenth century ancestors